 The project team implemented new Site Operating Procedures (SOP) developed by the Construction Leadership Council for Covid-19, which are based on Public Health England guidelines, and include protocols for social distancing on site.

 Operatives were given toolbox talks on these new SOPs, with breaks staggered to minimise the number of individuals using the site cabin and hand sanitizer made available around the site.
-In addition to a full-time Site Manager, a third party Health and Safety Auditor was also employed to carry out regular inspections throughout the project.
+In addition to a full-time Site Manager, a third party Health and Safety Auditor was also employed to carry out regular inspections throughout the refurbishment.